davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 Surface erosion after underplating is taken to be zero.
-The majority of erosion to the mid-crustal levels now at the surface in Salinia is likely to have occurred in a major pulse of unroofing coincident with flat-slab underplating and rollback [@Chapman2012], and is thus likely to disproportionately affect the older models.
-The lack of erosion in the model framework will likely bias the results to lower geothermal gradients overall, as advection of material upwards increases the geothermal gradient.
+The majority of erosion to the mid-crustal levels now at the surface in Salinia is likely to have occurred in a major pulse of unroofing coincident with flat-slab underplating and rollback [@Saleeby2003; @Chapman2012], and is thus likely to disproportionately affect the older models.
+The lack of erosion in the model framework will likely bias the results to lower geothermal gradients overall, as advection of material upwards increases the geothermal gradient. <comment>Shift everything up by an appropriate amount</comment>.

 The confounding factor of an active subduction zone just outboard of the scenarios for the older models is also not treated.